kefahi/edraj/edraj.md

 * Each block has a query-filter to determine the content to be surfaced and a template to determine how it is presented.

 ---
 <img src="images/quote.png" alt="Imagine yourself" width="20%" style="float: right; background:none; border:none; box-shadow:none;">
-##	_For every respective set of use-cases  edraj can be reduced to an existing known / popular platform: Blog, Email, Messaging, Social media, News services._
+##	_For every respective set of use-cases  edraj can be reduced to an existing known / popular platform: Blog, Email, Messaging, Social media, News services, Media management._

 ---
 ### Main components <img src="images/puzzle.svg" alt="Imagine yourself" width="20%" style="float: right; background:none; border:none; box-shadow:none;">